deep-coast-eng/BT-Hearing-Aids-Setup/README.md

 **The tray icon is grey but my hearing aids are connected**

-Windows may not have registered the audio endpoint yet.
+Windows may not have finished connecting to your hearing aids yet.
 Wait a few seconds and click the tray icon again.
 If it stays grey, go to Settings → Bluetooth & devices and confirm your hearing aids show as connected there.

 **The tray icon is blue — hearing aids connected but not active**